tos-network/emo/docs/implement-api-bindings.md

 ```

 The only hard part is getting the file streaming right.
 It is (now) fairly easy
-to stream files to kubo using multipart.
+to stream files to emo using multipart.
 Basically, we end up with HTTP
 requests like this:

 ```